Who can participate in a clinical trials?

 There are two main types of criteria in clinical studies: inclusion criteria and exclusion criteria.

-The inclusion criteria are the factors that determine if you can participate in a study.
+The inclusion criteria are the factors that determine if you can participate in a clinical trial.

 The exclusion criteria are the factors that determine if you shouldn’t participate in a study.
 It’s important to remember that being excluded from participating in a study.
 They are not personal, but there to make sure that every participant will stay safe during the study.